vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_1/Javascript_Foundation.md

 This was an example of how can we use objects inside an array.

 ### 8. Functions in Javascript.

+A function in JavaScript is a set of statements that perform a task or calculates a value. it should take some input and return an output where there is some obvious relationship between the input and the output.&#x20;

 1. Abstract out logic in your program.